omkarshinde254/NASA_APOD/README.md

 ## Features

 - Browse through the APOD archive from 1995 to present
-- Search for APOD by date or keyword
+- Search for APOD by date
-- Share the APOD images on Facebook, Twitter, or Pinterest
+- Download the APOD images in high resolution (HD) or low resolution (SD)
 - View the APOD images in full screen mode
 - Learn more about the APOD images and their sources